thumblemonks/riot/README.markdown

 ### With Rails

 It's doubtful that Protest works with Rails very easily as Protest completely replaces Test::Unit.
 I haven't tried it yet, but intend to with my next new Rails project.
 Porting would probably take some time unless you only have a few test cases.
+Porting is made somewhat easier if you're already using Shoulda; you can replace the `TestCase` definition with a `context` of the same name as the class under test I suppose.

 ## Extending Protest with Macros